psi-consortium/psi/doc/PSI/PSI-ICD/schema/ServiceCandidateRef.md

 # ServiceCandidateRef

-ServiceCandidate reference.
-ServiceCandidate is an entity that makes a ServiceSpecification available to a catalog.

 | Field | Type | Format | Required |
 | ------- | ------- | ------- | --- |
 | id | string | N/A | Yes |